 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

-The top school in the United States for Radio, Television & Digital Communication is Cedarville University.
+Any student who is interested in Radio, Television & Digital Communication has to take a look at Cedarville University.
 Cedarville University radio, television & digital communication graduates receive 9.9% more than the average digital communication grad.
 Students who like a more relaxed life will appreciate the school's position in the compact town of Cedarville, Ohio.

 Any student who is interested in Radio, Television & Digital Communication needs to take a look at SUNY Oswego.
 This is a tremendous selection for students who have a preference for the style of a small college town.

 Harding University is among your top options if you want to study Radio, Television & Digital Communication.
-Graduates of the digital communication program earn an average of $31,011 in the first five years of working and $64,006 after their first five years of working.
+Digital communication majors from Harding University receive an earnings boost of around 6.3% above the average earnings of digital communication graduates.
 This is a wonderful option for students who favor the charms of a small college town.

 Study hard for the SAT; the typical score of applicants to Harding is 1,100.
-There is an advanced degree program available for students who are interested.
+Harding University has one of the best graduation rates in the nation, with 43.1% of college students completing their degree in four years.
 Interested in knowing more about Harding University's campus?
 Go on a virtual tour.

 University of Northern Iowa is one of the best schools in the country for Radio, Television & Digital Communication.
 Based in Cedar Falls, Iowa, this university is a good choice for students who flourish in an urban atmosphere.